DanOlinski/Budget/README.md

 1. On the home page, click 'Get Started Now'.
 This will bring you to the sign up page.

-2. On the sign up page, input your email, chosen a password and click 'Sign Up'.
+2. On the sign up page, input your email and password then click 'Sign Up'.

 3. Once the account is created, you will be re-directed to the main dashboard page.
 No bank accounts are linked yet, so no data is displayed.